-You don’t need to be an expert in digital marketing or hold a master’s degree in a tech field like computer science to get started and earn a decent income online.
+You don’t need to be an expert in digital marketing or hold a master’s degree in a tech field like computer science to start making money freelancing online.

 But I know that it can all feel pretty daunting if you’ve never worked online in your life or you’re looking to pivot to a brand-new career.